-It isn’t until you start shopping for new dining chairs that you realise the decision is far from easy – prices vary significantly, the range of styles is almost endless and then there are all the practical things to consider too.
-And because the cost of dining chairs can add up quickly (generally we need to buy at least 4-10 of them to complete a set), we’ve created this guide on how to pick the right dining chair!
+It isn’t until you start shopping for new dining chairs that you realise the decision is far from easy — prices vary significantly, the range of styles is almost endless and then there are all the practical things to consider too.
+And because the cost of dining chairs can quickly add up (generally we need to buy at least 4-10 at a time), we’ve created this guide on how to pick the right dining chair!

 Decide on style